-Caroline is a musicologist-in-training, as a PhD candidate at Royal Holloway specialising in Early Modern English Catholic music (both in the English household and English convents abroad).
-She recently finished her Master’s degree at Royal Holloway, after obtaining a first-class degree from the University of Edinburgh.
+Caroline is a PhD candidate at Royal Holloway specialising in Early Modern English Catholic music (both in the English household and English convents abroad).
+She has a Master’s degree from Royal Holloway and a Bachelor’s in Music (first-class with honours) from the University of Edinburgh.

 Over her time as a Bachelor’s student, Caroline studied conducting with Greg Batsleer and Russell Cowieson.
 She also completed a choral conducting internship with the Scottish Chamber Choir, under Iain McLarty.
 Caroline has conducted the Information Services Group Choir, New College Choir at the University of Edinburgh, the Royal Dick Veterinary School Orchestra, and served as Musical Director for Le Petit Verre Opera Production’s premiere production, Hansel and Gretel.
-She has also assisted as conductor with the Dalkeith Singers, the Edinburgh Practice Choir, the choir of Greyfriars Kirk, and the Edinburgh University Singers while they were on tour in Poland (alongside Dr. John Kitchen, MBE).
+She has also assisted as conductor with the Dalkeith Singers, the Edinburgh Practice Choir, the choir of Greyfriars Kirk, and the tour choir of the Edinburgh University Singers (alongside Dr. John Kitchen, MBE).
 In 2016, Caroline started a mixed voice choir called Voces Inauditae, an ensemble dedicated to the integration of lesser known composers into the world of choral music, with an emphasis on gender equality.
 At least half of each programme contain music by female composers.
 They also work to include composers from traditionally marginalised social groups, as well as giving up-and-coming composers the chance to premiere their work.

 Also whilst at Edinburgh, Caroline was a choral scholar at Greyfriars Kirk for two years, and is finishing one year at Morningside Parish Church.
 She regularly deputised around Edinburgh, including the Robin Chapel, St. Mary’s Episcopal Cathedral, and St. Mary’s Metropolitan Cathedral.
 In the past, she has sung with the Edinburgh University Singers, the Reid Consort, Pusey House (Oxford), and the Bethlehem United Church of Christ Chancel Choir.
 In the past, she has served as co-principal violist of the Edinburgh University Music Society Symphony Orchestra, Edinburgh University Chamber Orchestra, Michigan Youth Symphony Orchestra, and the Edinburgh Charity Orchestra.